 North American Company for Life & Health

-What Is Best Term Insurance With Living Benefits
+What Is Best Life Insurance With Living Benefits

-We feel that Columbus Life currently offers one of the best term insurance products that are offering these chronic illness and critical illness “living benefits” right now.
+We feel that Columbus Life, North American Company for Life and Health and American National Life currently offer the best life insurance products that are offering these chronic illness and critical illness “living benefits” right now.

-Below is a comparison of Columbus Life’s term advantages over their biggest competition.In the chart above, ADBR stands for Accelerated Death Benefit Riders, which include terminal illness, chronic illness, and critical illness, also called specified medical.
+Below is a comparison of Columbus Life’s term advantages over some of their competition.In the chart above, ADBR stands for Accelerated Death Benefit Riders, which include terminal illness, chronic illness, and critical illness, also called specified medical.
 These are also referred to as Living Benefits.

 Of the term companies that offer ADBRs or living benefits, Columbus Life is the only one that offers a lump sum payment AND a predictable benefit: